flameletlabs/example-local/README.md

 # example-local

-A flamelet example tenant for local provisioning
+A flamelet example tenant for local provisioning.